Muralidharan-Devlop/portfolio/README.md

-# Your Name's Portfolio
+# Muralidharan's Portfolio

-Welcome to my GitHub portfolio!
+Welcome to my portfolio!
 This repository showcases some of the projects I've worked on, demonstrating my skills and interests in various technologies.
 Feel free to explore, and don't hesitate to reach out if you have any questions or feedback.

 ## Table of Contents
 - [Projects](#projects)